Commuter Student Information

 Residence Hall Access

-Safety and security of our residence halls is of the utmost importance, therefore commuter students are permitted inside the Summer College residence hall only when signed in as a guest of a Summer College residential student.
-Upon showing appropriate ID and signing in with a residential host, guests are permitted to hang out with their host and other Summer College peers in the main floor common area lounges of the residence hall.
+Safety and security of our residence halls is of the utmost importance, therefore commuter students are only permitted inside the Summer College residence hall when they are signed in as a guest of a Summer College residential student.
+Upon showing appropriate ID and signing in with a residential host, guests are permitted to hang out with their host and other Summer College peers on the main floor common area lounges of the residence hall.

 Social Activities & Events

-Commuter students are welcome to attend events hosted on campus outside of the residence hall, such as the Summer Movies (more information coming in the spring regarding the 2018 movies).
+Commuter students are welcome to attend events hosted on campus outside of the residence hall, such as Summer Movies (more information coming in the spring regarding the 2018 movies) and Twilight Tours.
 If visiting the residence hall as a guest of a residential Summer College student, commuter students are also encouraged to attend residence hall events in the main lounge areas.

 Commuter students have a slightly different orientation program than the Summer College residential students.
 More information will be forthcoming on this page regarding the schedule for this program.
-Note that orientation will include a campus tour and specific directions to classroom locations based on the students’ programs.
+The orientation will include a campus tour and specific directions to classroom locations based on the students’ programs.
 It will be hosted by a staff member from the Summer@Syracuse team.